-An LMS, or learning management system, combines a wide range of features to present a class setting without having the students come into a physical classroom.
-It all depends on the WordPress LMS plugin you go with, but in general, the tools allow you to create classes, share coursework, enroll students, and evaluate the students with quizzes.
+An LMS, (Learning Management System), combines a wide range of features to present a class setting online.
+It depends on the WordPress LMS plugin you choose, but in general, the tools let you create classes, share coursework, enroll students, and evaluate their work.

-We like WordPress LMS plugins for schools and universities, along with for-profit organizations that want to teach customers how to complete a task or gain more knowledge on a topic.
+We use WordPress LMS plugins in schools and universities, and even in for-profit organizations that want to teach customers how to complete a task or gain more knowledge on a topic.
 For instance, Lynda.com and Udemy are known for their wide range of topics, although you can also find websites dedicated to just one or two topics.

 What to look for in WordPress LMS Plugins?

-Some of the basic requirements, along with the extras that turn your learning website into something special:
+Some of the basic requirements, along with the extras that you should look for, that will turn your learning website into something special:

-- Course building, with tools for uploading different file types like videos, PDFs, links, and other content.
+- Course building with tools to upload different file types like videos, PDFs, links, and other content.
 This way, you plug your course content into a template and hit the Publish button.

-- Course progress information to display to your students how well they are doing.
-This helps to keep users motivated.
+- Course progress information to inform your students on how well they are doing.
+This keeps users motivated.

 - Student enrollment and management to track how many students are in your courses and to collect payments based on memberships.

-- Content dripping to gradually reveal some of the course materials as students progress.
+- Content dripping to gradually reveal some of the course materials as the student progress.

-- Quizzes and tests for students to evaluate how much they’ve absorbed the material.
+- Quizzes and tests for students to evaluate how much they’ve learned.

-- BuddyPress and bbPress integrations for users to generate student profiles and interact with other students and teachers through chats and forums.
+- BuddyPress and bbPress integrations for users to generate student profiles and interact with fellow students and teachers through chatrooms and forums.

-- Financial marketing tools.
-These come in the form of affiliate programs, commission systems, and coupons.
-The goal is to convince more people to sign up for your courses by giving out incentives and building word of mouth.
+- Financial marketing tools in the form of affiliate programs, commission systems, and coupons.
+The goal is to convince more people to sign up for your courses by giving out incentives and building trust.

-- Automated emails to enhance the incentives by giving students a more tangible way to view their progress.
+- Automated emails to enhance the incentive by giving students a more tangible way to view their progress.

 - Payment gateway support to add flexibility to your research process.
 You often find that one payment gateway might have lower fees or may not be offered in your region.

-- Gamification and certificates.
-These are incentives that pop up whenever a certain activity is completed or when a course is finished.
-Badges and certificates are often much better than email confirmations since people can print them out or simply feel good about themselves when something is unlocked.
+- Gamification and certificates to students whenever a certain activity is completed or when a course is finished.
+Badges and certificates are much better than email confirmations as people can print them out, or simply feel good about themselves when something is unlocked.

-- Homework options that make the submission and grading process easy.
+- Homework options that make the submission and grading process more efficient.

 Be sure to go through the feature list outlined above and mark down the elements needed for your new course website.
 You may not need some of them, allowing you to choose a simpler WordPress LMS plugin that will cost you less.
 At the same time, you don’t want to miss out on important tools once you begin accepting enrollments.